History

 The reconstruction of the destroyed church began on the initiative of Prince Bolesław I in 1309 starting from the erection of the chapel of St. Anna, intended for the mausoleum of the Piasts of Opole.
 Bolesław I also donated to the monks a lake with a forest near Opole.
 This property was named by grateful monks in honor of the prince – Bolko.
 Until 1329 or 1359, the friary and church were also renovated, transforming the latter from the basilica into a hall building, but retaining the older chancel.
 In the second half of the fifteenth century, after the ceiling was damaged by fire, the vault was erected at the chapel of St. Anna, and at the end of that century a northern tower was erected at the corner of the chancel and nave.
 Also additional chapels were added than.

 In the 15th century, the Franciscan order was divided into the Observants and the Minorites, of which the latter owned the old monastery buildings in Opole.
-The Minorite convent, which fell into decline after the fire of 1501, was dissolved by a bull of Pope Leo X and then removed from Opole by Prince John II the Good, who brought Bernardines (Observants) from the monastery of St. Barbara in the Groszowickie Suburb.
+The Minorite community, which fell into decline after the fire of 1501, was dissolved by a bull of Pope Leo X and then removed from Opole by Prince John II the Good, who brought Bernardines (Observants) from the monastery of St. Barbara in the Groszowickie Suburb.
 They built or rebuilt the southern wing of the claustrum, and also carried out work on the western wing.
 In 1568, 1572 and 1577, informations were provided about the damages to the church (mainly the vaults of the chapels) and the need for renovation, which, however, the brothers were unable to carry out.
 Moreover, as a result of the progressing Reformation in the years 1589-1605, the friary was deserted.

 In 1605, the church and the monastery were again taken by the Franciscans – Minorites, who came with the consent of Emperor Rudolf II from the Kraków province.
 Ten years later, the buildings burned down, and further destruction resulted during the 30-year War, during which the monks were banished and buildings plundered.
 Once again the church and friary were rebuilt in 1646, unfortunately introducing Baroque elements to the Gothic buildings.
 During the Swedish invasion in the years 1655-1656, the office of the Polish king Jan Kazimierz could function in the renovated friary.
 In the monastery refectory on November 30, 1655 a royal universal was proclaimed calling for the Polish nation to rise against the Swedes.